ShawnDrew/bigclick/README.md

 ## Options

-The plugin takes 3 options:
+The plugin takes 2 options:

+	// Adds a class to element on success
+	addClass: 'big-click' (default: false)

 	// Will use provided selector for link source
-	anchorSelector:   (default: a:first)
+	anchorSelector: 'a:last' (default: a:first)

-	// Adds a class to
-	addClass:  (default: false)